 Designing the best Olympic Style lifting program for your needs

-If Olympic lifts are so effective, why isn’t everyone doing them?
+If Olympic lifts are so useful, why isn’t everyone doing them?
 Because these exercises require hard work!
-Unlike endless bicep curls in front of the mirror, Olympic lifts are full body movements that require moving heavy barbells from the floor to overhead in three distinct phases: pull, catch and push.
+Unlike endless bicep curls in front of the mirror, Olympic lifts are full-body movements that require moving heavy barbells from the floor to overhead in three distinct phases: pull, catch, and push.

-Your Olympic style training program should include the snatch (an explosive high pull), power cleans, back squats, front squats, and a variety of pulling and pushing exercises 2-3 times per week.
+Your Olympic style training program should include the snatch (a high explosive pull), power cleans, back squats, front squats, and various pulling and pushing exercises 2-3 times per week.